-If the borrower uses IRS Form 2106 uses IRS Form 2106 with "actual expenses" instead of the standard mileage rate," the lender must look at the "actual expenses" section to identify the borrower's actual lease payments, and then make the appropriate adjustments.

-- If the borrower does not report the allowance on either Form 2106 or Schedule C: - o Add the full amount of the allowance to the Borrower's qualifying income.
-When calculating the Borrower's debt payment-to-income ratio, it must include the full amount of the monthly automobile financing expense in the calculation of the Borrower's monthly debt payment. - o The automobile allowance may not be subtracted from the monthly automobile financing expense. - Typically, auto allowance and expense account reimbursements are included with the W-2 earnings; therefore, it is especially important to make certain the income is not included twice.
-Refer to Employee Business Expenses (2106) in 1508.5-Employment & Income/Tax Returns for additional information. - Documentation Requirements: - Most recent pay stubs covering past 30 days; and - o 2 years most recent W-2s; or - 2 years most recent tax returns with all Schedules when auto allowances and/or expenses are reported on IRS Form 2106 or Schedule C.
+- · Auto and expense account reimbursement are paid by the employer to cover expenses incurred related to conducting business.
+Windsor will consider using a portion of this income to qualify if the borrower has a 1-year history of receiving it and it can be reasonably expected to continue for 3-years. - If the borrower reports automobile expenses on Form 2106 or personal tax returns, schedule C: - o The amount of the auto allowance that exceeds the amount of monthly expenses is added to the monthly income. - o The amount of the expenses that exceeds the allowance should be included in the borrower's total monthly obligations. - o Note: If the borrower uses IRS Form 2106 with "actual expenses" instead of the standard mileage rate," the lender must look at the "actual expenses" section to identify the borrower's actual lease payments, and then make the appropriate adjustments. - If the borrower does not report the allowance on either Form 2106 or Schedule C: - o The full amount of the allowance should be added to the borrower's monthly income; and - o The full amount of the lease or monthly payment for the automobile must be added to the borrower's total monthly obligations and included in the total debt to income ratio. - o Typically, auto allowance and expense account reimbursements are included with the W-2 earnings; therefore, it is especially important to make certain the income is not included twice.
+Refer to Employee Business Expenses (2106) in -Employment & Income/Tax Returns for additional information. - Documentation Requirements: - Most recent pay stubs covering past 30 days; and - o 2 years most recent W-2s; or - o 2 years most recent tax returns with all Schedules when auto allowances and/or expenses are reported on IRS Form 2106 or Schedule C.